From now on let no one cause trouble for me, for I bear on my body the brand-marks of Jesus (Galatians 6:17).

 Oh, they do believe in some things.
 Just not in Him.

-They believe in having nice churches and doing good things and having fine programs.
+They believe in having nice churches and doing good things and having impressive programs.
 They believe in ten thousand things, but they do not know God or believe in Jesus.

 If they did–and this is the telling clue–they would shiver in their shoes at the prospect of causing pain and suffering to those called to serve the Lord’s congregation.
 They would read Matthew 10:40 and Luke 10:16 and feel that in entering the church they had taken hold of chained lightning.

-This is from my journal in the 1990s, penned in a low moment in a difficult pastorate….
+Here is my note from my journal, penned in a low moment in the difficult church….

 “Today I had a letter from Aline Williams in Murfreesboro, TN.
 Says husband Burt (age 80?) died November 7 at 10 pm.
 Said he prayed for us every morning at the breakfast table.
 We had not seen them since we left the church at Columbus (MS) six years earlier.
 They were members of the church there.
 Aline said, ‘His love for you never failed.
 His health failed.
 His body failed.
 His eyesight and hearing failed.
 But not his love.”

-I read that decades later and weep.
+I read that even today and weep.
 Thank you, Father, for such precious people who are the very embodiment of the love of Christ and faithfulness to His cause.

 I want to be like Burt Williams.
 I want to love and give and serve even when the news from the doctor is discouraging and I feel awful.
 I want to pray for brothers and sisters in Christ whom I have not seen in years but who are still out there serving and trying to make a difference.